isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Consider using a `variant` or a pointer to base instead.

 **Alternative**: Often, a template parameter can eliminate the `void*` turning it into a `T*` or `T&`.
-For generic code these `T`s can be general or concept constrained template paramenters.
+For generic code these `T`s can be general or concept constrained template parameters.

 ##### Example, bad